 Cottage Cheese Blueberry Muffins

-A healthy, protein-packed snack that’s easy to make ahead!
+A healthy, higher protein muffin that’s easy to make ahead!
 These Cottage Cheese Blueberry Muffins are a hit with toddlers, kids, and grown-ups alike.
 Made with whole wheat flour and naturally sweetened, these are a baked good you can feel good about serving any time of day.
 They happen to be egg-free too.

 This post was sponsored by Hood.
 The recipe and all options are 100% my own.
 We love Hood cottage cheese as an easy, healthy snack, but it’s also such a versatile ingredient in both sweet and savory recipes.
 Even if kids aren’t fans of eating cottage cheese on its own, they will love these muffins since the cottage cheese just blends right in.
 (You can’t even see the curds once they are baked!)